Clitocybe rivulosa: Distribution and habitat

 The false champignon is found in grassy habitats in summer and autumn in Europe and North America, where it can often form fairy rings; individual mushrooms nestled in the grass which often grows richer and greener where they occur.
 They often occur in grassy areas where they may be encountered by children or toddlers.
 This may increase risk of accidental consumption.

 Toxicity

-The main toxin in Clitocybe rivulosa is muscarine, and thus the symptoms are somewhat like that of nerve agent exposure, namely, greatly increased salivation, perspiration (sweating), and lacrimation (tear production) within 15–30 minutes of ingestion.
+The main toxin in Collybia rivulosa is muscarine, and thus the symptoms are somewhat like that of nerve agent exposure, namely, greatly increased salivation, perspiration (sweating), and lacrimation (tear production) within 15–30 minutes of ingestion.
 With large doses, these symptoms may be followed by abdominal pain, severe nausea, diarrhea, blurred vision, and labored breathing.
 Intoxication generally subsides within two hours.
 Death is rare, but may result from respiratory failure in severe cases.
 The specific antidote is atropine.